openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module are deprecated since API version 9.
+You are advised to use [@ohos.bundle.bundleManager](js-apis-bundleManager.md) instead.
 ## Modules to Import

 ```ts